 Tax Increment Financing

-In rare circumstances, and to provide an incentive for large-scale transformative investments in the community, the Town of Framingham has offered tax incentive agreements to businesses and developers.
-The Town negotiates Tax Increment Financing (TIF) agreements only when the benefits of private investment are expected to exceed any foregone tax revenue.
+In rare circumstances, and to provide an incentive for large-scale transformative investments in the community, the City of Framingham has offered tax incentive agreements to businesses and developers.
+The City negotiates Tax Increment Financing (TIF) agreements only when the benefits of private investment are expected to exceed any foregone tax revenue.
 Framingham accesses two state-authorized TIF programs that encourage economic development:

 - The Economic Development Incentive Program (EDIP) is for commercial properties and is tied to job creation and investment